 But since the question came from a woman, let us stick to the classical tradition of fortunetelling and assume that the two Kings in the picture are not about her, but about how they affect her as they are in a relationship with each other.

-I can see how the King of Diamonds may be receptive to the King of Spades.
-The latter king, having his own suit at his back – the magical seven of spades indicating all things hidden, trouble, and tears – may come across to the King of Diamonds as a more mysterious King, but therefore also as more untrustworthy King, than the Kings of merry-go-round of love and strife that we associate with the other two suits not present here, namely the hearts and the clubs.
+I can see how the King of Diamonds may be receptive to the King of Spades, being in conversation.
+But the latter King, having his own suit at his back – the magical 7 Spades indicating all things hidden, trouble or tears – comes across to the King of Diamonds as a more mysterious King, but therefore also as a more untrustworthy King, than the Kings of merry-go-round of love and strife that we associate with the other two suits not present here, namely the Hearts and the Clubs.

-Meanwhile, however, it also looks like the two men are too busy being each other’s rival and there is an indication that what the woman is called to consider is who she wants to side with.
+Meanwhile, however, it also looks like the two men are too busy being each other’s rival – the pesky 7 being in the picture – and there is an indication that what the woman is called to consider is who she wants to side with.
 The money-man is good to know, though he may be a conservative bore.
-The war-man may be interesting to know, as you’ll never know where you have him.
+The war-man may be interesting to know, as you never know where you have him.
+So it’s better to be close to him, also in case he turns against you.
 War-men are known for intricate and calculated strategies, so there you have it.
 You’ll never be bored with one such.